Neuronal-Oscillations/group-handbook/docs/Data-Storage-and-Processing/RFS-to-ARC-datatransfer.md

 # Data transfer between RFS and ARC
 ## Purpose

-Recommendations for copying data to and from ARC to RFS:
-1. Copying raw data (typically from RFS; warm data) to the data directory on ARC (hot data)
+Recommendations for copying raw data (typically from RFS; warm data) to anf from the data directory on ARC (hot data).
-2. Performing analysis on ARC
-3. Copying output data back to the core store (typically RFS)
-4.
 This will be achieved using the group specific 'nog_rfs' script.

 ## Prerequisites
 - A SSO (Single Sign-On) account at the University of Oxford